mlaveaux/merc/crates/lts/README.md

 assert_eq!(lts.num_of_transitions(), 2);
 ```

+## Features

+The `merc_bcg_format` feature flag enables support for reading and writing LTSs in the
+BCG format from the [CADP](https://cadp.inria.fr/man/bcg.html) toolset.

 ## Changelog

 ### Current

+Added support for reading and writing LTSs in the BCG format from the
+[CADP](https://cadp.inria.fr/man/bcg.html) toolset.
+This requires CADP
+to be installed on the system since we use its FFI to read and write BCG
+files, and is enabled via the `merc_bcg_format` feature flag.

+Removed the `clap` dependency, this means that parsing of the `LtsFormat` enum
+must be handled separately.

 Made the AUT format compliant with the original specification.
 In particular,
 the internal action is now represented by `i` instead of `tau`.